enblacar/SCpubr/cran-comments.md

 This is the first release of SCpubr.
+## Resubmission 4
+This is a fourth resubmission.
+In this version I have:

+* Modified examples so that `\dontrun` is removed, even for internal functions, as it was not necessary.
+The later two cases was an oversight from my side.
+This should be fixed now.

 ## Resubmission 3
 This is a third resubmission.
 In this version I have: